5 Takeaways from GroundBreak Coalition’s Launch

 FAQs for Commercial Real Estate Origination Partners

 << Back to application Hello!
 Due to the high volume of questions we’ve received, we’re updating this page by 4 p.m.
 CST, every other day.
 Be sure to check back often.
 Thank you!
-We see that the origination fee would be negotiated with GroundBreak to cover costs...
+Is there a list of preferred or aligned senior lenders working with GroundBreak...

 Get Email Updates